aesmail18/Electric-Water-Heater/README.md

 - if the user didn't click the UP or DOWN buttons for five seconds, it turns back to the ON state, and the chosen temperature is saved in the EEPROM once again.
 - The indication led is to know which element (Heater or Cooler) is working and in what state is the controller in.

+During the coding, the rules of MISRA C and AUTOSAR layered architecture have been considered.

+All the files have been uploaded to the following drive: